iamgreggarcia/codesherpa/README.md

 **Option 3: Using the repository and Docker commands**

-Instead of Make commands, you can use the following Docker commands directly:
+Instead of Make commands, you can use the following Docker commands directly or use Docker Compose

 ```bash
 # Clone the repository